chrischris292/FacebookOpenAcademy/README.md

 ### Overview
 This engine template utilizes the GIS algorithm from the Apache OpenNLP library to classify text based off of training data.

-Training data in this example is taken from Ana Cardoso-Cachopo, Improving Methods for Single-label Text Categorization, PhD Thesis, October, 2007.

 ## Versions

 ### v0.1.0